eyler94/presentation/README.md

 $python3 test_dice.py -v

 Unittest runs with python3 and python....
 If you are unfortunate enough to still be using python2...
-I'm sorry.
+I'm sorry... haha, jk.

 _________________________________________________________
 ********************C++ testing********************